“Why won’t my article stay on the first page of Google?”

 User engagement is the key to the success of your blog.
-And one of the biggest measures of user engagement on your site is represented by your bounce rate.
+And one of the biggest measures of user engagement on your site is represented by the bounce rate.

 Wait, What is Bounce Rate?